Fall Prevention Awareness Month!

 - Taking more than 4 medications leads to a higher risk for falls.
 Medication mismanagement is a common problem and the second reason for hospitalizations in older adults.

 - Have your vision checked for cataracts, retina changes, or other aging eye problems that can cause loss of vision.

 - Have someone help you with managing your medications to prevent medication errors.

 - Do a safety check in your home.
-The two major causes for falls in the home are throw rugs and improper lighting.
-Remove the throw rugs, put night lights in each room.
+The two major causes of falls in the home are throw rugs and improper lighting.
+Remove the throw rugs, and put night lights in each room.

 - Improve your muscle tone and strength to help with balance.
 Join a fall prevention exercise program at your local senior center.

 - Lastly, be confident in letting your loved one and your doctor know if you’re experiencing balance issues or falls.